 We abandon the baby, and we move to the stoop as I reach back inside to retrieve the key sticking out the knob.
 My intent is to hurriedly lock the door, but I freeze as movement catches my eye.
-A slender vision dressed in a vertically-striped red and white ensemble is strutting down the dark, olive, diamond-patterned runway of a hall top-model style, ankles criss-crossing with each stilettoed stomp.
+A slender vision dressed in a vertically-striped red and white ensemble is strutting down the dark runway of a hall top-model style, ankles criss-crossing with each stilettoed stomp.

 Pat, tap, pat, tap, pat, tap…

 The apparition drifts closer.
-My hand continues to frantically orbit the knob, still bypassing the gold key resting in the center.
+My hand continues to orbit the knob, still bypassing the gold key resting in the center.

 I gasp as we make eye contact.
 The hair on my right arm rises like the magnetic shavings in the original Wooly Willy.
 I instinctively kick at this disembodied soul as it walks through my hand and leg and makes a sharp right into the wall at the end of the imaginary stage.